cathei/BakingSheet/README.md

     public SheetContainer(Microsoft.Extensions.Logging.ILogger logger) : base(logger) {}

     // property name matches with corresponding sheet name
-    // for .xlsx or google sheet, it is name of the sheet tab in the workbook
+    // for .xlsx or google sheet, **property name matches with the name of sheet tab in workbook**
-    // for .csv or .json, it is name of the file public ItemSheet Items { get; private set; }
+    // for .csv or .json, **property name matches with the name of file** public ConsumableSheet Consumables { get; private set; }

     // add other sheets as you extend your project public CharacterSheet Characters { get; private set; }